 The culinary adventure continues.
 Here are some challenges that are in the works:

-Please check back every once in a while to see what will be my next challenge.
+Please check back every once in a while to see the updates.

 PEACE.